zoltanParragi/shopping_list/README.md

 ## Regisztráció

 Az alklamazás jelenleg a Mailgun ingyenes SMTP szolgáltatását használja, így regisztráció csak előre meghatározott email címmel lehetséges.

+# Family shopping list app

+Made using HTML, CSS, PHP.

+## Features

+- Registration
+- Send link to email account to confirm registration
+- Confirm registration using the link provided
+- Log in to
+- Change user data
+- Add item to shopping list
+- Remove item from shopping list
+- Hide an item in your shopping cart

+## Try

+You can try it out with the email address test@test.test and the password 1111.

+## Register
+The app currently uses Mailgun's free SMTP service, so registration is only possible with a predefined email address.